 Amidst the pressures posed by the external environment, successful execution of the internationalization strategy is shaped by the organizational culture, personnel, autonomy, and academic freedom (Sporn, 1996).
 Wende (1999) points out that comprehensive internationalization, well laid out vision and mission statements and linking internationalization with quality assurance may help build a viable internationalization strategy.
 Knight (1994) also provides six stages to effective management of internationalization: awareness, commitment, planning, operationalizing, review, and reinforcement.
-Ellingboe (1998) states that college leadership, curriculum, curricular units, study abroad programs, integration of international students, and involvement of faculty members are integral to the process of internationalization vision.
+Ellingboe (1998) states that college leadership, curriculum, curricular units, study abroad programs, integration of internationalization vision.
 Schoorinan (1999) argues that short-term and long-term goals are important to internationalization strategy.

 Effective implementation of internationalization strategy is determined by the transparency of decision-making processes, strategic planning, and effective institutional management.
 This largely depends on the implementation of the strategies which is led by international offices.
 Therefore, international offices act as hubs of international activities.
 With IHE gaining momentum with the mounting pressures of globalization and regionalization of higher education, international offices only have additional tasks to deliver.
-There has been a considerable change in their traditional roles of facilitating incoming and outgoing students and teachers, to one that includes facilitating grant applications, research collaborations, and not only establishing but sustaining interinstitutional cooperation.
+There has been a considerable change in their traditional roles of facilitating incoming and outgoing students and teachers, to one that includes facilitating grant applications, research collaborations, and not only establishing but sustaining inter-institutional cooperation.